AnggaR96s/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## What do you call a boomerang that won't come back?
+A stick.